abalaji-blr/Computation/Complexity.md

 In general, **NP** problems are **hard** problems.
 For the NP problems, **finding a solution** is harder but can **verify** easily (ie., in **polynomial time**).

-For example: Sudoku
+For example - Sudoku

 ### How to solve an NP problem in a Deterministic RAM machine?

 You can **simulate the NP ** (Non-deterministic) problem in a deterministic RAM machine with the worst **exponential** time by walking through different choices of transition.

 The reason is that we have to explore all possible paths one by one and accept the solution.
 So, to simulate a non-deterministic problem in a deterministic RAM machine, we need a lot of memory and time resources.

 ---